MosheBerman/MBTileParser/README.md

 **Demo:**

 Clone or download the repository.
 The code is thoroughly commented and serves as its own demo.
+(Just remember that selling the demo is a violation of the license.)

 **How to use:**